-- 4.9 The national, and indeed the global, economy continues to see significant inflationary pressures, with energy prices pushed to record levels, which in turn has contributed to high inflation.
-The Monetary Policy Committee (MPC) of the Bank of England has taken action to get inflation under control; this in part has resulted in higher interest rates. - 4.10 The Bank of England kept the Base Rate unchanged at 5.25% on the 21st September 2023.
-There had previously been fourteen consecutive increases since December 2021 and the rate is at its highest level for 15 years (February 2008 5.25%). - 4.11 The 12-month CPI figure for August 2023 is 6.7% which is lower than in July 2023 where the CPI figure was 6.8%.
-There has been a slight increase in the 12-month RPI figure in August 2023 where the figure was 9.1% compared to 9% in July 2023. - 4.12 Councils like most organisations have experienced the impact of significant price rises, particularly around fuel and energy costs (for example, the street lighting PFI).
+- 4.10 The national, and indeed the global, economy continues to see significant inflationary pressures, with energy prices pushed to record levels, which in turn has contributed to high inflation.
+The Monetary Policy Committee (MPC) of the Bank of England has taken action to get inflation under control; this in part has resulted in higher interest rates. - 4.11 The Bank of England kept the Base Rate unchanged at 5.25% on 2nd November 2023.
+There had previously been fourteen consecutive increases since December 2021 and the rate is at its highest level for 15 years (February 2008 5.25%). - 4.12 The 12-month CPI figure for September 2023 is 6.7% which is unchanged to the CPI in August 2023.
+There has been a slight reduction in the 12-month RPI figure in September 2023 where the figure was 8.9% compared to 9.1% in August 2023. - 4.13 Councils like most organisations have experienced the impact of significant price rises, particularly around fuel and energy costs (for example, the street lighting PFI).
 A number of services are provided under contract, and the Authority is experiencing some pressure from suppliers regarding current arrangements and any new contracts entered in to.
-As part of the budget setting for 2023/24, the Council included growth to address forecast inflationary increases in light of the position known at the time. - 4.13 Further risk to Local Government funding comes from the high street as individuals have less disposable income and businesses face higher energy and supply costs.
+As part of the budget setting for 2023/24, the Council included growth to address forecast inflationary increases in light of the position known at the time. - 4.14 Further risk to Local Government funding comes from the high street as individuals have less disposable income and businesses face higher energy and supply costs.
 This poses a risk for the Council's future income generation from business rates should businesses cease to trade.
 It may also see more people seeking to access Council Tax Support and other financial support which could reduce the overall Council Tax yield.
-The continued increases in interest rates also have an impact on the number of new homes that are being occupied which can also have an adverse impact on the Council Tax yield. - 4.14 Alongside this there is a recognition that the demand for services may increase which will need to be taken into account as part of financial and service planning. - 4.15 The context of the national and global economy along with potential changes to the local government financial landscape in the future through reforms are key considerations for the Council as it continues to deliver its services for 2023/24 and will be key considerations in developing the 2024/25 draft budget proposals and the Medium-Term Financial Plan.
+The continued increases in interest rates also have an impact on the number of new homes that are being occupied which can also have an adverse impact on the Council Tax yield.

+- 4.15 Alongside this there is a recognition that the demand for services may increase which will need to be taken into account as part of financial and service planning. - 4.16 The context of the national and global economy along with potential changes to the local government financial landscape in the future through reforms are key considerations for the Council as it continues to deliver its services for 2023/24 and will be key considerations in developing the 2024/25 draft budget proposals and the Medium-Term Financial Plan.